aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

   * AP: the average of precision values at the ranks where relevant documents are retrieved.
   * NDCG: the quality of a ranking based on the positions of relevant documents

+The results demonstrate a clear improvement in retrieval performance of approximately 5% when using the customized PDF data loader

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">